The Circus, Bath

 The Circus is a historic ring of large townhouses in the city of Bath, Somerset, England, forming a circle with three entrances.
 Designed by architect John Wood, the Elder, it was built between 1754 and 1768, and is regarded as a pre-eminent example of Georgian architecture.
-"Circus" (Latin) means a ring, oval or circle in English.
+The Latin word circus means a ring, oval or circle.
 The construction has been designated as a Grade I listed building.

 The Circus is divided into three segments of equal length, with a lawn in the centre.
 Each segment faces one of the three entrances, ensuring a classical façade is always presented straight ahead.